sscchan/Interrogator-for-Australian-Monthly-APET/_PRESS-RELEASE.md

-# Interrogator for Australian Monthly Areal Potential Evapotranspiration (I-AM-A-PET) #
+# Interrogator for Australian Monthly Areal Potential Evapotranspiration#

 <!--
 > This material was originally posted [here](http://www.quora.com/What-is-Amazons-approach-to-product-development-and-product-management).
 It is reproduced here for posterities sake.